lucaslauriano/timeline-app/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Questions

+- What you like about your implementation.
+- What you would change if you were going to do it again.
+- How you made your design decisions.
+For example, if you looked at other timelines for inspiration, please note that.
+- How you would test this if you had more time.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: